v0xyc0n/WinSCAN/README.md

 ## How do I run it?

+To run all checks, you will need to download `accesschck` from microsoft sysinternals ([this](https://learn.microsoft.com/en-us/sysinternals/downloads/accesschk)).
+Then run it like this:

 `./Main.ps1 -LocationAccesschck <Path_To_accesschk_exe>`

+If you just want a rough overview of your systems security, you can just leave out `accesschck`:

+`./Main.ps1`

+Note though that without `accesschck`, some checks will not work 100%.

 ## I have limited access to a hardened system, will the tool work?